There are a couple of reasons why you would want to undertake professional cohabitation surveillance.

 We are experts at covert surveillance and understand this is all about getting the facts so you can make a value decision on where you stand at the moment.
-Our investigator will work closely with you to find out what your needs are and walk you through the process of evidence gathering and the kind of cohabitation surveillance that we will undertake for you.
+Our investigators will work closely with you to find out what your needs are and will walk you through the process of evidence gathering and the kind of cohabitation surveillance that we will undertake.
 We understand that you may be nervous about hiring a private investigator and we’ll make every effort to put you at your ease.

 How We Work with You

 We’ll sit down and talk through the situation with you and then come up with a number of approaches that will solve your problem.
 The key one is normally to gather evidence of cohabitation through a period of surveillance.
 This could include having a set period of time over, say, a three-week period where we check what your ex and his or her new partner are up to.
 Our aim is to produce a report that can then be used as evidence in court if we find that cohabiting is taking place.

 The Cost of Cohabiting Surveillance

 Of course, this is one of the main concerns when employing a private investigator to carry out cohabiting surveillance.
 We appreciate that entirely, which is why we offer flexibility in our rates.
 We can charge on an hourly basis of £55 per hour or you can opt for our surveillance package.